 The length of the theoretical framework is usually three to five pages.
 You can also include the graphical framework to give your readers a clear insight into your theoretical framework.
 For instance, below is the graphical figure of an example theoretical framework for classroom management.

-Here is a theoretical framework example to provide you a sense of important and essential parts of the dissertation.
+Here is a theoretical framework example to provide you with a sense of important and essential parts of the dissertation.

 Getting help from our expert academics is quick and simple.
 All you have to do is complete our online order form and get your paper delivered to your email address well before your due deadline.